• Home

 Raindrop’s Cafe Where Native American Cuisine Meets The Community

 For those looking for a brief chew or a bit of comfort food, a new eating option has opened simply west of Southampton Village.
 Raindrop’s Café, a farm-to-desk restaurant owned and operated by participants of the Shinnecock Indian Nation, celebrated its professional beginning over Memorial Day weekend with raffles, tastings, and a craft market.
-But even a month earlier than its reputable opening, enthusiasts of Raindrop’s fusion cuisine, which merges conventional Shinnecock fare with contemporary favorites, have been already settling into the café’s secure confines in the white construction located behind Raindrop’s Quick Stop on Montauk Highway.
+But even a month earlier than its reputable opening, enthusiasts of Raindrop’s fusion cuisine, which merges conventional Shinnecock fare with contemporary favorites, have already been settling into the café’s secure confines in the white construction located behind Raindrop’s Quick Stop on Montauk Highway.

 “It’s marinated venison with onions, mushrooms, and cheese,” she said.

 Other services at raindrops encompass omelets, French toast, sandwiches, Native nachos (frybread crowned with venison, turkey, pork or vegetarian chili, tomatoes, lettuce, cheese, and sour cream), succotash, samp (a corn-primarily based Native dish), seafood chowder, burgers (turkey or red meat) and a “3 Sisters Carving Board” featuring grilled squash, inexperienced beans and corn chips with corn and bean hummus.
 The café may even serve Shinnecock-raised oysters in season.
-“This has been two years inside the making,” stated Mr. Polite, who comes to the café enterprise after having labored as a police officer for the Mashantucket Pequot Tribe in Connecticut and attending regulation school for 12 months.
+“This has been two years in the making,” stated Mr. Polite, who comes to the café enterprise after having labored as a police officer for the Mashantucket Pequot Tribe in Connecticut and attending law school for 12 months.

 Alice